What is Gratuity? Meaning, Eligibility & Calculation in India

 How is the Gratuity Amount Taxed?

 Gratuity enjoys tax advantages up to specified limits under the Income Tax Act.
-Employees need to understand these tax implications to manage their finances effectively.
-The tax treatment varies depending on whether the employee is employed in the government or private sector:
+The employees should be aware of the tax considerations associated with gratuity for proper financial management.
+The tax exemptions depend on whether the employee is working in the government or private sector:

 Any gratuity exceeding this limit is taxable according to the employee’s income tax bracket.